The perfect finger food to keep the hungry at bay until the big meal! These mushrooms are small savory bites that are full of flavor.

 - Finally, stir the diced pancetta into the pan and make sure everything is thoroughly mixed together.

 - Place the mushrooms on a pan with wax paper and space them out evenly.
-Season the mushrooms with a little bit of balsamic vinegar, salt, pepper and olive oil. (you can purchase this delicious, Italian oil & vinegar set for garnishing!)
+Season the mushrooms with a little bit of balsamic vinegar, salt, pepper and olive oil.

 - Once the filling has completely cooled, stuff the mushrooms-make sure to pack the mix tightly into each mushroom cap.